jhajek/Linux-text-book-part-1/Appendix-B/Appendix-B.md

 Introduction to Linux Editors, Introduction to Shell Scripts, and User Profiles

-Chapter 07 review questions

 1. What are the two main representatives of stream editors
 d. vi and Emacs

 2. Which family of editors came first?
 d.
 Stream Editors

-3. Emacs at it's core is what?
+3. Emacs at its core is what?
 c.
 An interpreter for Emacs Lisp

 4. Who created the vi editor?